 Explore the technologies used to see and create small devices

-Design and create your own nano structures
+Design and create your own solar cell and solar car

 Camp participants will work in small teams on the week’s projects.
 All lectures and lab activities will be taught by ECE faculty and current graduate and undergraduate students.